moiatgit/rustbook/src/ch10-03-lifetime-syntax.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-18/src/main.rs}}
 ```

-<span class="caption">Listing 10-18: A valid reference because the data has a
+<span class="caption">Llistat 10-18: A valid reference because the data has a
 longer lifetime than the reference</span>

 Here, `x` has the lifetime `'b`, which in this case is larger than `'a`.
 This